 Describe your experience with CORM.

-Describe your experience with your nurse at CORM.
+Describe your experience with the nursing staff.

 It seems as though there is a separate on call nurse or nurse that returns messages left vs. the Dr.s primary nurse.
 I believe there is going to be some turnover with the primary nurse so I can't say yet how this will affect my interactions with the clinic.

 How was your experience with Candice O'Hern Perfetto at CORM?

 As a woman it is important to feel as though you are being treated the way a Dr. would treat their best friend or family member.
 Did you do your research?
 Did you explore all options and tests?
 Did you look at things that are new and maybe controversial at this time?
 I asked Dr. Perfetto if I was her best friend, sister, or daughter what would she recommend me do.
 Without hesitation I was given an answer and an explanation as to why.
 It's important that your Dr. doesn't always feel like they have every answer.
 It keeps them seeking new information and treatments in the area of their expertise.
 I explained my situation with my previous RE and how after failed IVF I was given the same protocol with no changes and no explanations.
 Dr. Perfetto immediately told me of research that had suggested that the protocol I had been on may not have been the best choice and explained why.

 What's one piece of advice would you give a prospective patient of Candice O'Hern Perfetto at CORM?